-Roller skiing can be a dangerous sport.
-It’s important to wear safety gear, to be aware of your surroundings, and to maintain your equipment properly to avoid unnecessary, premature failures.
-Pay attention to suggested weight limits.
+Roller skiing is a great way to work out, whether you are trying to stay in shape for the winter ski season or just looking to get outside and get your heart pumping.
+It can, however, can be a dangerous sport.
+It’s important to pay attention to suggested weight limits, wear safety gear, be aware of your surroundings, and maintain your equipment properly to avoid unnecessary, premature failures.

 Check your roller skis for visible damage before and after every ski session.
-Poor technique or risky jumps can cause premature fatigue failure.
+Poor technique or risky jumps can damage skis and cause premature fatigue failure.
 Scrapes and gouges can cause weak spots, which will lead to breakage.
 Check for small cracks in the shaft or fork or along welded areas.
 Moving bindings and adding extra holes can also weaken a shaft and cause failures.
+Be sure to keep at least 1/2″ between old and new holes, and fill old holes with epoxy.

 Keep your skis clean!
 Rinse dirt and salt off with a hose or in a shower and allow the skis to dry completely before storing.
-Store inside a house rather than in a basement or garage.
+Store inside a house or other climate controlled building rather than in a basement or garage.
 Dampness can cause some of the parts to rust.

 We suggest using AQUASEAL (available through Jenex) on Aero tubes.
 Painting AquaSeal around the valve stem will help maintain longer tube life and is a good repair material for punctures.